Postcard from Paris

 PLAY

 The All Court Tennis Club partners with the prestigious and historic Tennis Club de Paris where our Paris Ambassador and former France No.36, Antoine Benneteau regularly frequents with our members.
 Here’s an idea!
-How about playing with Antoine at the club on Saturday 27 May, right before the first day of the main draw!
-Drop shot your email in below and we’ll set you up.
+How about playing with Antoine at the club on Saturday 24th May, right before the first day of the main draw!
+You can find out all there is to know about our 2025 French Open event via the button below.

 WATCH –